mccurcio/mccurcio.github.io/_docs/list-data-science-resources.md

 ### Videos

-- [FreeCodeCamp](https://www.freecodecamp.org/) **FCC** has a ton of video lectures on Youtube and which are available thru their own site.
+- :star: [FreeCodeCamp](https://www.freecodecamp.org/) **FCC** has a ton of video lectures on Youtube and which are available thru their own site.
 The community is welcoming, too.

 - :star: [Victor Lavrenko](https://www.youtube.com/channel/UCs7alOMRnxhzfKAJ4JjZ7Wg) High quality videos from his lectures.
 One of my Favorites.